sandialabs/slycat/docs/plugins.rst

 * A block of HTML code that will be used as the model's interactive user interface.
 This block of HTML will be inserted into a larger HTML frame that provides common functionality for manipulating models, and delivered to the end-user's client.

+..
   * Future: additional code that can be executed on the server when requested by the model HTML.
   * Future: additional Javascript and CSS resources for use by the model HTML.
   * Future: a means for the model to reigster a "wizard" to be used for creating new instances of the model directly from the Slycat browser user interface.

-Here is a bare-minimum example of a do-nothing plugin (a copy of this code ships with Slycat, located at `slycat/web-server/plugins/hello_world_model.py`)::
+Here is a bare-minimum example of a do-nothing plugin (this plugin ships with Slycat, located at `slycat/web-server/plugins/hello_world_model.py`)::

   def register_slycat_plugin(context):